ajh1143/Decision_Tree_Classifier/README.md

 As we discussed earlier, decision trees are prone to overfitting. **Pruning** is one way to mitigate the influence.
 As each node is a test, and each branch is a result of this test, we can **prune** unproductive branches which contribute to overfitting.
 By removing them, we can further generalize the model.

 ## Pre-Pruning
 One strategy for pruning is known as **pre-pruning**.
 This method relies on ending the series of tests early, stopping the partitioning process.
 When stopped, what was previously a non-leaf node, becomes the leaf node and a class is declared.
+We can also utilize the validation set to check for overfitting.

 ## Post-Pruning
 **Post-Pruning** is a different approach.
 Where **pre-pruning** occurs during creation of the model, **post-pruning** begins after the process is complete through the removal of branches.
 Sets of node removals are tested throughout the branches, to examine the effect on error-rates.
 If removing particular nodes increases the error-rate, pruning does not occur at those positions.
 The final tree contains a version of the tree with the lowest expected error-rate.
+In this process, we end the tree when performance on the validation set begins losing performance.

 ## Decision Tree Classification: Steps to Build and Run